International Trademark Rights

 7. What is an International Registration?

-An International Registration (IR) is the designation for a registration secured under the Madrid System.
+An International Registration (frequently referred to as an IR) is the designation for a registration secured under the Madrid System.

 8. What is the African Regional Intellectual Property Organization?